SCP-CN-Tech/Interwiki/README.md

 the standard sidebar used on SCP sites.

 The Interwiki is a single `html#interwiki body div.side-block`.
-Inside is a `div.heading p a#refresh-link`, which is the title of the side block.
+Inside is a `div.heading p`, which is the title of the side block.
 Beneath the `.heading`, a series of `div.menu-item[name]` will be created, with the value of `name` corresponding to the branch's language code.
 Inside each `.menu-item` is an `img.image` containing the Sigma-9 bullet point, followed by an `a[href]` for the translation link.

 # Development